Completed peer reviews since

 Step 1: Register on the Journal website;

-Step 2: Read these guidelines and prepare your submission files (Manuscript, figures, supplementary materials if included)
+Step 2: Read these guidelines and prepare your submission files (Title page, Manuscript, Figures, Supplementary materials if included)

 Once you have started a new submission, you can leave it and continue later, as the system will save your information.
 The corresponding author will be able to track the progress of the submission through the system.
 Should you have any difficulties, please contact the Journal Office.
 All submissions receive a unique reference number: please include it in all correspondence.

 The Journal follows the AMA Manual of Style for manuscript submitted to biomedical journals.
-Set your document as A4 (International Standard: ISO 216) paper, use double-line spacing, Arial font size 12, number all pages, do not justify the right margin, add line numbers and page numbers.
+Set your document as A4 (International Standard: ISO 216) paper, use double-line spacing, Arial font size 12, do not justify the right margin, add line numbers and page numbers.
+Include figures and legends in the word file where they are cited.
 Save your manuscript as a Word document (.doc, .docx, or previous; Open Office or RTF formats).

-Divide the text as indicated for each content type.
-Use commas (,) to separate thousands and full stop (.) for decimals (e.g. 12,354.55).
-Include tables in the manuscript file, after the references.
+Divide the text as indicated for each content type and structure your manuscript file in Manuscript Text, Figure legends, Tables, and Referencese commas (,) to separate thousands and full stop (.) for decimals (e.g. 12,354.55).
+Include tables in the manuscript file, before the references.
 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
-Figures must be submitted as separate files and not embedded in the Word document.
+Please embed your figures and graphs in the manuscript and supply them as high-resolution separate files.

 If relevant to your study, include a statistical methods section, describing adequately the methods used to allow reproduction by independent analysis of the dataset.
-Include a statement on how the data presented were selected including prospective sample size calculations, the reasons for including/excluding subjects or data points, and what steps the authors have taken, if any, to exclude intentional or unintentional bias in recruitment, measurement, data retention, analysis, reporting and comment.
+Include a Include a statement on how the data presented were selected including prospective sample size calculations, the reasons for including/excluding subjects or data points, and what steps the authors have taken, if any, to exclude intentional or unintentional bias in recruitment, measurement, data retention, analyting and comment.
 Keep discussion to a minimum in this section of the manuscript.

 Units of Measure